Language Support and Glyphs»

 How do you decide which glyphs to create?
 This depends on your goals, but FontLab provides several helpful tools.
 In a Font Window, you can view a specific set of glyph slots in a defined order, whether or not the glyphs in question are even present yet in your font.
 We call this an “Encoding.”
 You can switch your Encoding view at any time.
 This can be useful to show you which glyph slots you may wish to populate.

 See Glyph Naming and Encoding for more details.

-FontLab’s default Encoding view for new and newly opened fonts is “OpenType LatPro” which offers a large character set of over 400 glyphs, covering western and central European Latin-based languages such as English, French, German, Polish, Latvian, Romanian and Turkish (among others).
+FontLab’s default view mode is “Encoding”.
+Others are Codepages, Unicode Ranges, Categories and Scripts.
+The default encoding for new and newly opened fonts is “OpenType LatPro” which offers a large character set of over 400 glyphs, covering western and central European Latin-based languages such as English, French, German, Polish, Latvian, Romanian and Turkish (among others).

 For a basic western-Europe character set, consider the “OpenType Standard” encoding.

 Using friendly names»

 If you are working on a font for a script other than Latin or Greek, consider using friendly names, which can be created in the Preferences.
 To see friendly names, go to Preferences > Open Fonts > “Convert uniXXXX and afiiXXXX to friendly names”.
 This will allow you to see friendly names for all your glyphs in the Font Window, rather than glyph names using only Unicode numbers.
 A generated font will still use “correct” names and encoding will be maintained.

 Double-click on slots shown in your current encoding view to create new glyphs.
 If you need to instantiate glyphs not shown in your encoding, or want more options when adding them, the Add Glyphs and Generate Glyphs options on the Font menu can be used to add glyphs to your font (see below).